strimzi/strimzi.github.io/_posts/2019-12-20-festive-message.md

 * Cluster rebalancing using [Cruise Control](https://github.com/linkedin/cruise-control)
 * An Operator for handling Kafka Connect connectors as native Kubernetes resources
-* Enabling ZooKeeper rolling upgrade
+* Supporting upgrade to ZooKeeper to 3.5.x
 * Support for replication using MirrorMaker2

 We are also proud of the non-technical achievements Strimzi made during the year, especially being accepted into the [Cloud Native Computing Foundation](https://www.cncf.io/).